Skip to main content

 How much will I have to pay for personal care and support costs in extra care housing or at home?

-You will normally need to have a means tested financial assessment which will determine how much you need to contribute towards the cost of your personal care and support.
-The amount you will have to contribute is worked out using a national set of rules, and our ‘Contribution Policy for Non Residential support’.
+You will normally need to have a means tested financial assessment.
+Which will decide how much you need to pay towards your care and support.
+Using a national set of rules and our 'Contribution Policy for Non-Residential support'.

-As financial arrangements are complicated and can change, it is difficult to tell what amount you will contribute towards the cost of your personal care and support.
+As financial arrangements are complex and often changes.
+It is difficult to tell what amount you will help towards the cost.

-How can I get help with the amount of money I need to contribute towards my personal care and support costs?
+How can I get help with the amount of money I need to pay towards my personal care and support costs?

-Hartlepool Borough Council can only help with the amount of money that you are asked to contribute towards the cost of you r personal care and support if you provide details of all of your finance to the Child and Adult Services Department.
+Hartlepool Borough Council can only help with the amount you need to pay.
+Give all your finance details to the Child and Adult Services Department.

-If you want us to help fund what you pay towards your personal care and support you must have a needs assessment.
-We will only fund your care if we agree after your needs assessment that you need support in an extra care setting or at home.
+If you want us to help fund towards your care and support.
+You must have a needs assessment.
+We will only fund your care if the assessment says you need the support.

-After your needs assessment we will ask you to complete a financial assessment.
-In this assessment we will ask you questions about your income, state benefits and savings.
-We will use this information to decide how much you will contribute towards the cost of your personal care and support.
+After your needs assessment we will ask you to fill out a financial assessment.
+In this assessment we will ask you questions about your income, benefits and savings.
+Which will decide how much you need to pay towards your care and support.

-We can also arrange for you to have a welfare benefits check to make sure that you are receiving all the benefits you are entitled to.
+We can also arrange for you to have a welfare benefits check.
+This to check if you are getting all entitled benefits.

-If you choose not to disclose full financial information you will need to pay for the cost of you personal care and support in full.
+If you choose not to share full financial information.
+You will need to pay for your care and support in full.

 How much will I have to pay to live in a Care Home?

-You will always need to pay something towards the cost of your care home placement.
-The amount you will have to pay is worked out using the same set of rules wherever you live in England.
+You will always need to pay something towards your care home placement.
+They work out the amount you will pay using the rules where you live.

-In Hartlepool, the Council decides a price which we think it is reasonable to pay for residential or nursing care.
+The Council decides a price which we think is reasonable to pay for residential or nursing care.
 This price depends on the type of care home you need.

-If you are assessed as needing nursing care, the NHS will pay for the nursing care costs only.
-You will still need to contribute towards the residential costs.
+If they assessed you as needing nursing care.
+The NHS will pay for the nursing care costs only.
+You will still need to pay towards the residential costs.

 How can I get help with the cost of residential or nursing care?

-If you have savings or investments of more than £23,250 then you will not be able to receive financial help with you care costs from us.
+If you have savings or investments of more than £23,250.
+Then you will not be able to get financial help with your costs from us.
 You will have to pay for your own residential or nursing care.

-The value of your former home may be included as part of your financial assessment, 12 weeks following your admission into permanent residential or nursing care.
+The financial assessment may include the value of your former home.
+12 weeks following your admission into permanent residential or nursing care.

-The value of your former home should be disregarded if:
+We should disregard the value of your former home if:

 • Your spouse or partner live there, or

-• Another relative who is either 60 years of age or receiving disability benefit live with you on a long-term basis before your move in to residential care.
+• Another relative who is either 60 years of age or receiving disability benefit.
+Or, live with you on a long-term basis before your move into residential care.

-If your property is taken in to account and you have other capital assets of less than £23,250 we will assist you under a ‘deferred payment agreement’.
-This means we will pay towards your care on a loan basis and this money will need to be repaid when your property is sold later on.
+If we consider your property and have other capital assets of less than £23,250.
+We will assist you under a ‘deferred payment agreement’.
+This means we will pay towards your care on a loan basis.
+This money will need to be repaid when you sell your property later.

-You will always be left with a weekly amount for your own use.
-This is called a Personal Allowance.
+You will get a weekly amount for your own use.
+We call this a Personal Allowance.

 Paying for you own residential or nursing care

-Even if you plan to pay for your own residential or nursing care or think that you may not be able to receive financial help from us, you can still ask us for advice and a needs assessment.
+If you plan to pay for your own residential or nursing care.
+Thinking that you may not be able to receive financial help.
+You can still still ask us for advice and a needs assessment.

-If you have a needs assessment we will also be able to provide you with advice and guidance and help you to deal with any concerns you might have about your residential and nursing care.
+We will also be able to give you advice and guidance.
+As well as help you to deal with any concerns you might have.

-We can also arrange for you to have a welfare benefits check to make sure you are receiving all of the benefits you are entitled to.
+We can also arrange a welfare benefits check.
+This will make sure you are receiving all the benefits you are entitled to.